 The Intervention Room.

-The school council at St. Luke's is made up of children who are voted by their class to be representatives for them.
+The Rights Respecting School council at St. Luke's is made up of children who are voted by their class to be representatives for them.
 At the beginning of the new academic year, children discuss in their classes the responsibilities and qualities that they think would be important in our school council.
 Children are voted in to the council by their peers and two representatives from each class are chosen.